OpenTreeOfLife/deployed-systems/README.md

 _**TODO**: Do we need a solution when a server is **shared** between two systems?
 For example, if someone sets up a new 'test' system that uses a running treemachine in 'development'.
 Should we repeat its configuration file in both bundles, or note this is a dependency (perhaps in a one-line DEPENDENCIES file) to avoid accidental changes to configuration?_

+# Experimental

+We are considering a terse configuration file can be used to generate the richer specific config files.
+Some tweaking maybe necessary (e.g. the correction of what branch of each codebase).
+To try this system out:

+    $ mkdir test-dev
+    $ cd test-dev
+    $ python ../generate-config.py ../terse.conf development

+to generate candidate config files that could then be moved to development subdirectory (and then deployed in the normal way).

+**Advantages**

+1. We could write a development tool that easily reads the ```terse.conf``` to figure out the endpoints of the services for the development and production systems.
+This would make it easier to write a crontab (or Travis CI hook) that checks for regressions of the APIs in the development and production environment.

+1. ```terse.conf``` is going to a be a lot easier for people to understand, and the developer in charge of each tweakable tool will just need to make sure that ```generate-config.py``` is up to date.

+**Disadvantages**

+1. If we tweak the "raw" configs too much and forget to update, ```terse.conf``` then we'll be misled.